ye-kyaw-thu/Spectrograms-of-Myanmar-Speech/README.md

 # Transfer-Learning-Workshop
-Myanmar consonant and vowel audio files that I recorded at University of Computer Studies Banmaw
+Myanmar consonant and vowel audio files that I recorded at University of Computer Studies Banmaw.